The best Gboard emoji mashups, and how to create your own

-Google's Gboard has always been one of our favorite Android keyboard options, but we're going to show you how to create emoji mashups from within Gboard to make your typing experience even more fun.
+Google's Gboard has always been one of our favorite Android keyboard options, and we're going to show you how to create emoji mashups within Gboard to make your typing experience even more fun.
 This little trick takes advantage of a feature that Google calls the Emoji Kitchen, and it allows you to cook up some creative emoji combinations.

 How to create your own Gboard emoji mashups

 1. First, if you haven't already, go to the Google Play Store to download, install, and set the Gboard app to default on your phone right now.
 Pixel owners will have it installed as the default keyboard.

 2. Open a messaging app that you frequently type in, like Google Messages.

 4. Tap the emoji icon in Gboard.

 5. Choose any two emojis.
 If the two are compatible, you should see a selection of emoji hybrids or mashups appear in Gboard.

 6. Tap on the mashup you wish to share and hit send.

 Isn't that fun?
 There are dozens, if not hundreds, of possible mashups that you can make in Gboard, so have fun making your creations!
 Many mashups can be found by simply tapping on one emoji and seeing the various pop-up options.